 How to Create a Content Marketing Strategy in 7 Easy Steps

-Today, the internet dominates the world of marketing.
+Today, the internet dominates the world of digital marketing.
 Online articles can live on forever, making it crucial for brands to publish only quality content to their blogs.
-Of course, this means that most businesses are doing the same thing, making it important for brands to thoroughly plan out their content creation.
+Of course, this means that most businesses are doing the same thing, making it important for brands to plan out their content creation thoroughly.

 What is Content Marketing Strategy?